UW-GAC/QCpipeline/README.txt

 use the maximum number of cores available (between 1-4), and "--multithread 4" will request 4 cores.
 Do not request more than 8 cores.

+27) Plate layout maps
+"annot_scan_plateCol" and "annot_scan_wellCol" should refer to the plates on which the samples were shipped to the genotyping center.
+> plate_layout.py --email user@uw.edu plate_layout.config

 28) Sample quality check
 > sample_qualty.py --email user@uw.edu sample_quality.config